How to Become a PA?

 A personal assistant should be able to work with a team.
 As much as your focus is mostly on your boss, you need to be able to work with other people in the office to complete tasks efficiently.
 Being a team player will go a long way in making your work easy.

 With the above skill sets and the right qualification, you will be able to become the best PA anyone can have.
 Stop whatever you are doing right now, and start investing in your career as a personal assistant.
-Look for relevant courses online to help you learn new skills to become the best PA you can be.
+At IEAA we have several training providers that deliver our PA Certificate Course – Level 3 and our PA Diploma – Level 3.
+Please have a look at the pages for more information, if you would like to qualify as a PA.